galaxygsg/KAI/README.md

 A threshold of 14 wouldn't be marginally different from 15 meaning it wouldn't really alter the miner's behavior.
 Twelve provides a balance between output and stability (difference of 3).
 The miner now operates within a certain level of performance, thereby resulting in a stable and efficient state machine operation.

-In addition, I implemented a second refinement to reduce unnecessary downtime in the Drinking state.
+In addition, I implemented a reduction of unnecessary downtime in the Drinking state.
 Originally, the miner continued drinking until thirst reached 0.
 This resulted in extended periods where no gold was being mined or deposited.
 I modified the drinking condition so that the miner now stops drinking once thirst drops to 2.
 This allows the miner to reduce thirst to a safe level while returning to productive work sooner.